 What is the Model Context Protocol?

-The Model Context Protocol (MCP) is an open standard for connecting AI assistants to systems where data lives, including content repositories, business tools, and development environments.
+The Model Context Protocol (MCP) is an open standard for connecting AI assistants to external systems.
+MCP defines a host–client–server architecture and three primitives servers can expose: tools, resources, and prompts.

 MCP provides a standardized way for AI models to interact with databases, knowledge bases, and content management systems.